 NHS Continuing Healthcare (NHS CHC) is a package of care for adults aged 18 or over which is arranged and funded solely by the NHS.
 In order to receive NHS CHC funding individuals have to be assessed by Clinical Commissioning Groups (CCGs) according to a legally prescribed decision making process to determine whether the individual has a ‘primary health need’.

-This process is set out in the National Framework for NHS Continuing Healthcare and NHS funded Nursing Care (Revised 2012).
-The Department of Health and Social Care have published a further revision of the National Framework (2018), which will become operational from 1 October 2018.
-The current National Framework (2012) remains in place as statutory guidance until this date, and is underpinned by the NHS Commissioning Board and Clinical Commissioning Groups (Responsibilities and Standing Rules) Regulations 2012 as amended by The National Health Service Commissioning Board and Clinical Commissioning Groups (Responsibilities and Standing Rules) (Amendment) Regulations 2013).
+This process is set out in the National Framework for NHS Continuing Healthcare and NHS funded Nursing Care (Revised 2018).
+The National Framework is published by the Department of Health and Social Care and is underpinned by the NHS Commissioning Board and Clinical Commissioning Groups (Responsibilities and Standing Rules) Regulations 2012 as amended by The National Health Service Commissioning Board and Clinical Commissioning Groups (Responsibilities and Standing Rules) (Amendment) Regulations 2013).

-The Department of Health has produced a helpful public information leaflet.
+The Department of Health and Social Care has produced a helpful public information leaflet.

 NHS England is required to establish arrangements for the independent review of Clinical Commissioning Groups (CCGs) decisions on eligibility for NHS Continuing Healthcare funding.
 The right to request an independent review from NHS England rests with individuals and/or their representatives.
 CCGs should notify the individual and/or their representative of this right when sending the final decision letter.

 Before an independent review is set up it is particularly important that all appropriate steps have been taken by the relevant CCG to resolve the case informally.
 If the case cannot be resolved by local resolution the applicant or their representative may ask NHS England to arrange an independent review.